tarsmachine/tarsmachine.github.io/index.md

 Except for my own followers, my project [got recommended]((https://wiki.nikitavoloboev.xyz/other/wiki-workflow#similar-wikis-i-liked)) by a popular open-source knowledge community leader on his list of favorite knowledge wikis.

-The other knowledge wiki owners on the list and their followers are my targeted early user since they are maintaining digital memory, knowledgebase project like myself.
+The other knowledge wiki owners on the list and their followers are my targeted early user since they are maintaining or following the digital memory, knowledgebase projects like myself.

 I will leverage the niche community of knowledge base users first, then expand it to a more broad user base.